eeeps/scalables/README.md

 ## why, thanks

 This arose as an attempt to give form to some of the thoughts I found myself spitting out [here](http://lists.whatwg.org/htdig.cgi/whatwg-whatwg.org/2012-November/037772.html), [here](http://lists.w3.org/Archives/Public/public-respimg/2012Nov/0001.html), and [here](http://24ways.org/2012/responsive-images-what-we-thought-we-needed/).
-Huge thanks to Paul Robert Lloyd in particular for a tremendously helpful email exchange, and for a lot of the ideas, not to mention the [actual code](https://github.com/paulrobertlloyd/data-imgsrc) that this grew out of.
+Huge thanks to Paul Robert Lloyd in particular for a tremendously helpful email exchange, and for a lot of the ideas—not to mention the [actual code](https://github.com/paulrobertlloyd/data-imgsrc)—that this grew out of.
 (Josh Emerson, too!)

 ## little things